24 Hours (ER): Plot

 In the cafeteria, Greene and Lewis discuss his job offer.
 They receive an urgent call and return to the ER to find Ross and most of the staff waiting by the ambulance bay doors.
 Paramedics arrive with an unconscious Hathaway, who has overdosed on medication in a suicide attempt.
 The staff manages to stabilize her as the rest of the ER looks on.
 Greene comforts Ross.

 Carter, nauseated by a patient’s stab wound, goes outside for air.
 He is counseled by Greene, who assures him that he feels sick because he is a doctor who has chosen to keep his feelings, and that Benton was also sick as a med student.

 Hathaway remains in a coma.
 Greene forcefully assures a patient with an ulcer that he does not have cancer.
-Ross examines a baby with various bruises, brought to the hospital by the babysitter, and calls child and family services and snaps at the babysitter.
+Ross examines a baby with various bruises, brought to the hospital by the babysitter, and calls child and family services.
 Greene treats a college student with burns on her inner thighs, and ignores her overt sexual advances.

 Benton sees a patient with a ruptured aneurysm and severe internal bleeding, requiring immediate surgery.
 With no surgical teams available, Benton—despite only being a resident—decides to perform the surgery himself; Lewis calls for chief of surgery Dr. Morgenstern.
 Benton cockily begins his first solo procedure; he finds the bleed and holds it closed until Morgenstern can take over.
-Morgenstern criticizes Benton’s incision, declaring that a veterinarian could have done better, but congratulates him for making the right call.
+Morgenstern criticizes Benton’s incision, declaring that a good veterinarian would've done better, but congratulates him for making the right call.

 Ross confronts the mother of the battered baby with evidence of her abuse.
 Benton visits his surgical patient and assures his wife that he will be just fine.
 Carter sutures a final patient.

 With no more patients to see, Benton, Carter, and Greene find places to sleep.
 Greene lies down and is seemingly instantly woken up again for another day in the ER.